|Movie Title/Year and Brief Scene Description|

 In the modern film noir, both were caught in a nightmarish, Los Angeles web of corruption and death after opening the mysterious Pandora's Box with a blue key.

 There were two startling, creepy appearances of a deformed, homeless-looking, dirty monstrous dumpster-dwelling crone/vagrant (Bonnie Aarons).
-Just before his first appearance behind Winkie's diner on Sunset Blvd., Dan (Patrick Fischler) hesitantly, in a long monologue, told his friend inside the restaurant about a dream that they had both been in:
+Just before his first appearance behind Winkie's diner on Sunset Blvd., Dan (Patrick Fischler) hesitantly, in a long monologue (located at the 10-15 minute mark of the film), told his well-dressed friend Herb (Michael Cooke) inside the restaurant about a dream that they had both been in:

 Later, the black-faced horrible figure also appeared in Diane's vision holding a blue box, right before and after Diane committed suicide.